Pyeongsanok

 About Pyeongsanok

-For a Busan food trip, Pyeongsanok is best described with the verified basics: it is a casual restaurant in Busan, open Monday through Saturday from 11 AM to 8 PM and closed on Sunday.
-It also holds a confirmed 2026 MICHELIN Plate recognition, making it a useful name to consider when planning dining in the city.
+For a Busan food trip, Pyeongsanok is a casual restaurant in Busan, open Monday through Saturday from 11 AM to 8 PM and closed on Sunday.
+It also holds a 2026 MICHELIN Plate recognition, making it a useful name to consider when planning dining in the city.

-The appeal, based on the available verified information, is direct rather than elaborate.
-There is no confirmed public detail here about cuisine, signature dishes, chef, seating format, price range, booking difficulty, or drinks program, so the safest way to plan is to treat Pyeongsanok as a recognized Busan dining stop and confirm current details directly before going.
+The appeal is direct rather than elaborate.
+Details are not available regarding cuisine, signature dishes, chef, seating format, price range, booking difficulty, or drinks program, so the safest way to plan is to treat Pyeongsanok as a recognized Busan dining stop and confirm current details directly before going.

 A Busan stop with clear recognition and simple planning facts